sramyar/stock-trading-ML/README.md

 # Descriptions

-There estimator class is contained in `estimator.py`.
 The approach taken in this project follows the CRISP-DM framework.
 Particularly, the following steps have been taken:

 1. Business Understanding: The business understanding is motivated by and focused on the three questions discussed above.
 Mainly, we seek to predict adjusted close price based on a set of features and use supervised (regression) ML techniques to address the problem.